 Coal was once king in the United States, even accounting for more than 40 percent of our electricity.
 But coal, the most polluting of all fossil fuels, is bad news for our health and the environment.
 The good news is people around the world are moving away from dirty, polluting coal in favor of clean, renewable, affordable energy.

 Right now, we have the chance to quit coal for good and keep remaining U.S. coal reserves in the ground.

 The last thing the world needs is more oil.
-As with other fossil fuels, our reliance on oil is fueling climate change, polluting priceless landscapes and costing billions of dollars.
-Fossil fuel companies are fighting to maintain the status quo, but we’re fighting back.
+As with other fossil fuels, our reliance on oil is fueling climate change, polluting priceless landscapes, and costing billions of dollars.
+Fossil fuel companies and Trump himself are fighting to keep oil on life support, but we’re fighting back.